ArvindHarinder1/PrivatePreviewDocumentation/ProvisionOnDemandPreviewDocumentation.md

 2) Go to the provisioning page for the application

+3) Click edit provisioning

-3) Click on the validate provisioning button
+4) Click on the validate provisioning button

-4) Select a user and click provision
+5) Select a user and click provision